Somewhere on the Moor...

 with Assistant Director

-Janell Rodgers
+Janell Rogers

 Janell graduated from the University of Utah with a BA in Theatre Studies.
 Many of her works include directing, acting, and behind the scenes elements such as her most recent directing experience, Gay Girlswith Umbrella Theatre Company in The New Works Mentorship Project, Near Mint a new production with the New Play Workshop class with the University of Utah Department of Theatre, and directed/wrote a 10min adaptation of Alma and How she got her Name with Egyptian Youtheatre.
 She has assistant directed Dancing at Lughnasa and Illyria with the University of Utah.
 Some technical experience includes being the dramaturg for The Lightning Thief: The Percy Jackson Musical, production assistant for Somewhere: A Primer for the End of Days at the University of Utah, and intern assistant for Something Rottenwith Murray Arts Council.
 She would like to thank her family, su familia, for all the love and support.